ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 Click **Next**.

-**NOTES:**

-1. Server **weights** are relevant only when using the **Weighted Round Robin** load balancing method.
+Server **weights** are relevant only when using the **Weighted Round Robin** load balancing method.
 The default weight is 50 and the range is 0-100.
 The weights are greyed out with other load balancing methods.
+{: note}

-2. Refer to [Limitations on number of application servers](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer#what-s-the-maximum-number-of-compute-instances-i-can-associate-with-my-load-balancer-) for more information on the maximum limit for the number of application servers.
+Refer to [Limitations on number of application servers](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer#what-s-the-maximum-number-of-compute-instances-i-can-associate-with-my-load-balancer-) for more information on the maximum limit for the number of application servers.
+{: tip}

 ## What's Next
 [Review the contents](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-review-and-place-your-order) of your order before placing it.